davenuman/slides-drupalcon-barcelona/content.md

 hoist drupal-core-dev
 ```

+The **`hoist`** command clones the drupal repo into docroot.
+Ready to contribute.

 ???
- clones the drupal repo into docroot. ready to contribute.
+The bowline default has php 5.5 which supports Drupal 8.

 ---
 ## Behat